-Any highway or thorough fare which affords the principal means of access to abutting properties, whether designated as a street, avenue, road, crescent, lane, terrace, way, place or otherwise, and whether public or private.
+Any highway or thoroughfare which affords the principal means of access to abutting properties, whether designated as a street, avenue, road, crescent, lane, terrace, way, place or otherwise, and whether public or private.
+A public way which affords the principal means of access to abutting properties.